andycroll/andycroll.com/_posts/2019/2019-12-01-ensure-you-correctly-build-caching-keys.md

 ---

-Caching is a hugely powerful tool in maintaining performance of often requested pages and partials in your application.
+Caching is a hugely powerful tool in maintaining the performance of often requested pages and partials in your application.

-It can also be a cause of confusing behaviours (mostly “stuff not updating on the page”) when you test your app in a production environment.
+It can also cause confusing behaviour (mostly “stuff not updating on the page”) when you test your app in a production environment.

+Rails has great built-in support for many types of caching, in particular the “view fragment caching”.
+This stores the resulting text  of parts your views in very fast storage, say Redis or Memcache, saving your application building the views every time a page is rendered.

-Rails has great built-in support for view fragment caching.
-The framework includes an elegant way of invoking and busting the cache based on the model `id`, it’s `updated_at` timestamp and an automatically generated digest of the specific view template.
+The framework includes an elegant way of using the cache based on using the model `id`, it’s `updated_at` timestamp and an automatically generated digest of the specific view template.
 You can find more details in the [Rails guide on caching](https://guides.rubyonrails.org/caching_with_rails.html#fragment-caching).

 ## Instead of...

-...just using the modal key in your key:
+...just using a single modal in your key, for a complex view

 ```ruby
 class Event < ApplicationRecord